Intuitive Eating is Not a Diet

 It can be easy to forget, but food is a vehicle for communication and social interaction, too.

-Why else would we meet friends for lunch or dinner, or spend so much time and energy preparing Thanksgiving or Christmas dinner with loved ones?
+Why else would we meet friends for lunch or dinner, or spend so much time and energy preparing a holiday dinner with loved ones?

 While we do want food to provide nourishment and keep us full, we also want food to provide other positive emotions, too.
 And lead to an overall enjoyable experience.